IvanGranero/pktAnalyzer/README.md

-# pktLogger
+# pktAnalyzer

-The pktLogger repository by IvanGranero is a powerful tool for logging and analyzing CAN bus and Ethernet data.
+The pkAnalyzer repository by IvanGranero is a powerful tool for logging and analyzing CAN bus and Ethernet data.
 It supports various file formats, provides real-time analysis capabilities, and leverages AI for advanced data analysis.

 ## Table of Contents
 - [Features](#features)